MuteKnowLESS/AccuweatherLocationsSampleData/README.md

 # AccuweatherLocationsSampleData
-this repository contains a list of sample AccuWeather data for testing
+this repository contains a list of sample AccuWeather data for testing the accuweather api